universish/GUI-wireguard/README.md

 #### Desktop file

-If you used the install script, you will have a desktop file on your desktop.
-Just double-click it, it will ask you for your sudo password (In some systems, you will need to allow the desktop file to run before using it).
+If you used the install script, you will have a desktop file on your applications menu.
+Just click it, it will ask you for your sudo password.

 ![desktop file](/screenshots/desktop-file.png "Desktop file")